 Patients experiencing symptoms like breast stiffness, pain, and deformity after a breast augmentation may be in need of capsular contracture treatment in Washington, DC.
 Dr. Troy Pittman provides breast revision surgery to correct many conditions, including contracture.

 The formation of a capsule around a breast implant is part of normal wound healing.
 The body’s natural response to a foreign object is to form a thin layer of scar tissue around the implant.
 However, in capsular contracture, that thin layer of scar tissue becomes thicker and causes a problem in women with breast implants.
-There are 4 grades of capsular contracture:
+This problem occurs at four different grades:

 Grade 1 – This is the normal response to the breast implant.
 The capsule is soft and the presence of the capsule is imperceptible to the patient or her plastic surgeon.

 Grade 2 – There is thickening of the capsule which causes the implant to feel firmer when the breast is examined or manipulated.
 However, the presence of the thickened capsule does not change the look of the breast.

 Grade 3 – The thickening of the capsule becomes worse and the presence of the capsule, in addition to making the breast firm, causes a deformity of the breast that changes the overall look of the breast.
 The breast mound commonly appears to have moved upward and the implant appears narrowed.

 Grade 4 – This is the most severe form.
 The capsule becomes so thickened that it is visible, palpable and causes the patient pain.

 Commonly, once capsular contracture reaches Grade 3 and 4, it is recommended that the patient undergo revision breast surgery to treat the condition.